Flotomate/product_docs/source/problem-management/working-on-a-problem.rst

 Analyzing a Problem
 ===================

-Flotomate allows Technicians to gather information through communication and investigation, and use it to resolve a Problem.
+Motadata allows Technicians to gather information through communication and investigation, and use it to resolve a Problem.
 The **Analysis** tab in the :ref:`Details View <problem-details-view>` of a Problem.